-Kitchen Drawers – 5 minutes per drawer
+Clean the Kitchen Drawers – 5 minutes per drawer

 Start with your upper drawers and work your way down and around the kitchen one at a time.

-Empty the contents on to the countertop, then vacuum and wash out the interior.
+Empty the contents onto the countertop, then vacuum and wash out the interior.
 Pay special attention to the top sides of the drawer and the upper area around the front of the drawer.
 These places tend to collect crumbs and messes from dirty hands.

-Kitchen Sink and Faucet – 10 minutes
+Wash the Kitchen Sink and Faucet – 10 minutes

 Once you turn the disposal off, wipe the underside of your garbage disposal flange.
 Food splatter builds up on the underside of the seal and can really stink up your kitchen.

 You can use an old toothbrush to get into the crevices of the flange if needed.